 Estonia: Russian plane with Lavrov intruded in our airspace

+The ministers are to discuss both international and bilater... .
 Russian Foreign Minister Sergei Lavrov, left, and his Finnish counterpart Timo Soini speak after their press conference at Hotel Haikko Manor in Porvoo, Finland, Thursday, May 4, 2017.
-HELSINKI - Estonia said Friday that a Russian IL-96 passenger plane, allegedly carrying Russian Foreign Minister Sergey Lavrov to neighboring Finland, briefly violated Estonian airspace on Wednesday evening.

 Discussions